haoqunjiang/eslint-config-soda/README.md

 Since ESLint v2 removes the `ecmaFeatures` that are specific to ES6, we now need to develop a plugin to disable some unrecommended ES6 features.

-This features are:
+These features are:

 1. `objectLiteralDuplicateProperties` (error prone)
 2. `regexYFlag` (since it's not fully polyfillable)
 3. `generators` (should be forbidden in browser, as the regenerator runtime is too big)

 ## Usage